jaredmontierth/twitterbot/README.md

 # twitterbot

-A twitterbot for my fantasy basketball league
+A twitterbot for my fantasy basketball league.

+*TODO: Since the Twitter API is now paid, make a new interface to interact with this.*